An official website of the United States government

 • Any special circumstances related to submission of the regulations (e.g., an urgent need for approval; a unique provision included in the regulations)

-2. One original of the regulations that have been approved by a Tribe and signed by the authorized Tribal parties, along with a Tribal Resolution validating that the documents are originals and not copies.
-If the Tribe submits copies or the submission is incomplete in any way, the regulations will be considered unofficial and not be reviewed or forwarded for decision until the completed originals are received.
+2. The original, signed regulations approved by the Tribe and executed by the authorized Tribal officials, along with an original, signed Tribal Resolution authorizing those regulations.
+The original cover letter must confirm that all submitted documents are originals and not copies.
+If the Tribe submits copies or the submission is incomplete in any way, the regulations will be considered unofficial and will not be reviewed or forwarded for decision until the completed originals are received.

 How to Apply